Yan District: Etymology

 The name of the district is said to come from the Siamese language which means hentam or pukul ("to hit, to strike") in Malay.
 There is also a source, handed down by the original inhabitants of the district, which states that the name Yan comes from the end of the word "Sendayan", a type of plant that was abundant here in the past.

 History

 Yan District was officially opened in 1904 and was administered by a nobleman named Syed Othman Al-Qadri.
 The Sultan of Kedah granted him the Yan district to carry out the duties of collecting taxes and administering the district.
-When British rule began in 1909, Yan District was officially created and the first District Officer was appointed, Tengku Mansor ibni Sultan Abdul Hamid Halim Shah.
+When British rule began in 1909, Yan District was officially created and the first District Officer was appointed, Tunku Mansor ibni Sultan Abdul Hamid Halim Shah.
 The main duties of the District Officer at that time were to manage the administration, act as magistrates for minor offences and collect taxes.